Jitterbit delivers powerful integration tools and services through a multi-tenant cloud integration platform called Jitterbit Harmony.

 Jitterbit strives to apply the operational best practices of leading cloud-computing providers around the world.
-This includes the following:
+This includes:

 Jitterbit Harmony's confidentiality measures work to protect sensitive customer data from unauthorized access.
 In addition to the physical and logical security layers provided by our software and physical infrastructure, our internal policies dictate:

-- Separation of Duties: All access to Jitterbit Harmony’s production system is available only to the Jitterbit Operations team.
-All work to the production environment must be applied by the Jitterbit Operations team.
+- Separation of Duties: Access to Jitterbit Harmony’s production system is available only to the Jitterbit Operations team.
+Any changes to the production environment must be applied by the Jitterbit Operations team.

 The Jitterbit Operations team is responsible for defining and executing procedures for application release management, hardware and operating system upgrades, system health monitoring, and other activities required for the maintenance of Jitterbit Harmony.

 The team's responsibilities include: